Bajram Curri (town): Climate

 Bajram Curri has a humid subtropical climate (Köppen climate classification: Cfa).

 Seeing silent lightning is very common in the summer nights of Bajram Curri.

 Economy

 The municipality of Tropojë has many agricultural products and is famous for its chestnuts, apples, nuts, grapes, and especially blueberries.

 Large reserves of platinum, rhodium, ruthenium, palladium, iridium, and osmium have been discovered in Tropojë.

-Albanian, Italian, and Chinese engineers, working for Albanian Minerals and Bytyci Sh.p.k in Tropojë, suggest the area may have more than 500 million tons of chrome ore and more than two billion tons of olivine in which 5-7 grams of platinum is present per ton.
-This gigantic body of ore is one of the largest in the world.
+Albanian, Italian, and Chinese engineers, working for Albanian Minerals and Bytyci Sh.p.k in Tropojë, suggest the area may have more than 500 million tons of chrome ore and more than two billion tons of olivine.

 Demography

-As of the 2011 census, the administrative unit of Bajram Curri had an estimated population of 5,340 of whom 2,717 were men and 2,623 women.
+As of the 2023 census, the administrative unit of Bajram Curri had an estimated population of 4,113 of whom 2,026 were men and 2,087 women.